What Are Korean Private Schools?

-The correct term for a private school in Korea is Hagwon, sometimes spelled out as Hakwon.
-The translation essentially means private school; however, many westerners also refer to them as language schools, English schools, ESL schools, English academies, language academies or English institutes.
+The Korean term for private school is Hagwon, sometimes spelled out as Hakwon.
+The translation essentially means private school, however, many westerners also refer to them as language schools, English schools, English academies or English institutes.
+To the surprise of many, private schools are the largest employers of foreign teachers in Korea, by far!
+At present, there are over 11,000 westerners working at private schools across the country.

 Typical working conditions at private language schools